expede/minimal-spanning-merkle-tree/README.md

 IPLD Inline Links solve for the above by adding a standard way to inline data in an IPLD document without altering its hash.
 Link configuration (hashing algorithm, data encoding) is inherited from the surrounding context, unless the link is present.
 Explicitly including the CID to provide this configuration is OPTIONAL.

-Inline links do not modify the IPLD data model itself, but rather extend the format in a way that can be round-tripped to and from standard IPLD as desired.
+Inline links do not extend the IPLD data model.
+They define an IPLD DAG serialized format that can be used to store or transfer DAGs.

 # 2 Format